oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 10. Click the _Open Visual Builder Home Page_ to get to the VBCS main page. **Tip:** bookmark this URL so that you can open it directly any time without needing to go through the Oracle Cloud Infrastruture console menus.

+### Install additional artifacts

-11. Before moving on, you still need to create some additional artifacts (helpers) for the workshop.
+1. Before moving on, you still need to create some additional artifacts (helpers) for the workshop.
 Open the OCI console (for example [https://console.eu-frankfurt-1.oraclecloud.com](https://console.eu-frankfurt-1.oraclecloud.com)) and remember to login using your **SSO account**

-12. Expand the hamburger icon on the top left, scroll down and click on the _Resource Manager_ menu
+2. Expand the hamburger icon on the top left, scroll down and click on the _Resource Manager_ menu

     ![](workshops/visualbuilder/media/19.png)

-13. You're going to create a set of OCI resources (REST service mockups) that will later be used by the VBCS workshop.
+3. You're going to create a set of OCI resources (REST service mockups) that will later be used by the VBCS workshop.
 To make it easier, we provide a `Resource Manager` stack that will provision all those resources automatically using Terraform.
 In this `Resource Manager` screen, click the _Create Stack_ button

     ![](workshops/visualbuilder/media/20.png)

-14. In the next screen, make sure you have selected _MY CONFIGURATION_ option, upload [this ZIP file]() as the _Stack Configuration_ and click _Next_ leaving all other settings as default
+4. In the next screen, make sure you have selected _MY CONFIGURATION_ option, upload [this ZIP file]() as the _Stack Configuration_ and click _Next_ leaving all other settings as default

     ![](workshops/visualbuilder/media/21.png)

-15. Click _Next_ to continue (do not modify the default content for `TENANCY_OCID` and `REGION` variables)
+5. Click _Next_ to continue (do not modify the default content for `TENANCY_OCID` and `REGION` variables)

     ![](workshops/visualbuilder/media/22.png)

-16. In the `Review` screen click _Create_ to create the _Stack_
+6. In the `Review` screen click _Create_ to create the _Stack_

-17. Once created, open the _Terraform Actions_ menu and click _Plan_ to create a new `Plan` job
+7. Once created, open the _Terraform Actions_ menu and click _Plan_ to create a new `Plan` job

     ![](workshops/visualbuilder/media/23.png)

-18. Let the job run until it succeeds and then click the _Stack Details_ link to go back to the `Stack` screen
+8. Let the job run until it succeeds and then click the _Stack Details_ link to go back to the `Stack` screen

     ![](workshops/visualbuilder/media/24.png)

-19. Open the _Terraform Actions_ menu again and now click _Apply_ to apply the stack
+9. Open the _Terraform Actions_ menu again and now click _Apply_ to apply the stack

     ![](workshops/visualbuilder/media/25.png)

-20. Let the new job run until it succeeds and then scroll down to the end of the `Logs` window.
+10. Let the new job run until it succeeds and then scroll down to the end of the `Logs` window.
 You should see X entries started with `Path`.
 Copy and paste all the URLs as those are the mockup REST services that will be used later in the workshop.

     ![](workshops/visualbuilder/media/26.png)